eunjae-lee/tiny-fsm/README.md

 You'd better just use [@xstate/fsm](https://xstate.js.org/docs/packages/xstate-fsm/).

-I wanted to use @xstate/fsm but it doesn't provide parallel states, so I made this.
+I wanted to use it, but it doesn't provide parallel states, so I made this.

-However this is not a serious project, but more of a outcome of my learning.
+This is not a serious project, but more of a outcome of my learning.

 Use [xstate](https://xstate.js.org/docs/) if you can.

-However `tiny-fsm` is also good if it meets your needs.
+However tiny-fsm is good enough if it meets your needs.

 ## Installation